Mostafa-Ebrahim/youtube-mono-to-stereo/README.md

-# Youtube Mono To Stereo Extension
+# Mono To Stereo Extension

-A Chromium extension that converts mono audio to stereo for YouTube videos, giving you better control over audio playback and channel distribution.
+A Chromium extension that converts mono audio to stereo for videos, giving you better control over audio playback and channel distribution.

 ## 🚀 Features

 - **Real-time Conversion**: Converts mono audio streams to stereo in real-time
 - **Multiple Conversion Modes**:
-  - **Left Channel**: Duplicates left channel to both speakers
+  - **Left Channel**: Duplicates the left channel to both speakers
-  - **Right Channel**: Duplicates right channel to both speakers
+  - **Right Channel**: Duplicates the right channel to both speakers
   - **Average**: Mixes both channels and outputs to both speakers

 ## 📦 Installation